Herschel Walker’s campaign acknowledges second son after report - NewsBreak

 “Herschel had a child years ago when he wasn’t married.
 He’s supported the child and continues to do so.
 He’s proud of his children.
 To suggest that Herschel is ‘hiding’ the child because he hasn’t used him in his political campaign is offensive and absurd,” Scott Paradise, Walker’s campaign manager, said in a statement after the Daily Beast report .

 The news outlet, citing a person close to the child’s family, public posts and a court document in which Walker is named the father of the child, reported that Walker, a critic of absentee fathers, appears to have an estranged relationship with his second son.
-The names of the son and his mother were withheld for privacy reasons, but the Daily Beast noted that one year after the child was born, Walker was sued by the mother in order to obtain child support and a paternity declaration.ALSO ON WJBF: Warnock, Walker tied in Georgia Senate race; Kemp leads Abrams for governor: poll
+The names of the son and his mother were withheld for privacy reasons, but the Daily Beast noted that one year after the child was born, Walker was sued by the mother in order to obtain child support and a paternity declaration.‘Buy early’ local vendors send a warning ahead of the summer holidays

 Walker has previously been outspoken on the issue of absentee fathers, including in a 2021 interview with Diamond and Silk, the conservative social media personalities.